merlinshabaj/grapher/README.md

     const maxRange = Math.max(xRange, yRange)
     const gridSize =  calculateGridSize(maxRange)
 ```
-- Grid size updates aren't synchronised for x and y axis when zooming
+- [x] Grid size updates aren't synchronised for x and y axis when zooming
+    - [ ] Zooming to origin, doesn't work anymore since globalising gridSizeX and gridSizeY

 ## Miscellaneous
 ### Potential for bugs
 The rendering order is currently not really flexible, it would need some refactoring to make it more flexible.
-For instance, the current rendering process, wouldn't allow for such a rendering oder: line segments > joins >line segments > joins ...
+For instance, the current rendering process, wouldn't allow for such a rendering order: line segments > joins >line segments > joins ...

 ### Drawing numbers
 I am currently rendering the numbers twice, this seems to be eliminating a bug.
 However this is probably a bad solution.